Demo-Simple-Analytyic-Platform/meta-data-model/.attachments/tutorials/1-Ingestions/1-Stock-Trade-Information.md

 #nm_your_repo  = "name_of_your_repo"

 # Import Custom Modules
-import modules.credentials as crd import modules.run         as run import modules.sql         as sql
+import modules.credentials as crd # type: ignore import modules.run         as run # type: ignore import modules.sql         as sql # type: ignore

 # Set Debugging to "1" => true
 is_debugging = "1"